PhoenixTales/wiki.gothicarchive.org/factions.md

 - German: `Die Meister` (`MST`)
 - secret secondary guild accepting members of all the camps
 - it's much harder to discover and join than the three camps
-- 4 Friends (Diego, Milten, Lester and Gorn) are members of it
+- known members: Diego, Milten, Lester, Gorn, Lares
 - player was supposed to have a chance of discovering and joining it
 - `SLD_21_NSCASpeech`: `Just listen people.
 This is the masters message.` (unclear if he actually means this guild)